SymfonyCasts/solid/sfcasts/dip.md

 > Those interfaces should be designed by the class that *uses* them, not by the
 > classes that will *implement* them.

-That's probably still fuzzy, but don't sweat it.
+That's probably still fuzzy... but don't sweat it.
 This requires a real example.

 ## Our Spam Detection System!

 Here's our new problem.
-We've been starting to get *so* popular - no surprise - that some of our sighting are getting a lot of spam comments - like comments that say that Bigfoot is *not* real.
-Definitely bots!
+We've been getting *so* popular - no surprise - that some of our sightings are getting a lot of spam comments... like comments that say that Bigfoot is *not* real.
+Those are definitely bots!

 So we need a way to determine whether or not a comment is spam based on some business logic that we've created.
-If you downloaded the course code from this page, then should have a `tutorial/` directory with a `CommentSpamManager` class inside.
-Copy that, then go create a new directory in `src` called `Comment/` and paste the class there.
+If you downloaded the course code from this page, then you should have a `tutorial/` directory with a `CommentSpamManager` class inside.
+Copy that, then go create a new directory in `src/` called `Comment/`... and paste the class there.

 This class basically determines if a comment should be flagged as spam by running a regular expression on the content using a list of predefined spam words.
 If the